 In disease traits, testing interactions can be equated to testing the difference of inter-locus associations between cases and controls that may be computed faster and more powerful than logistic regression mainly because such a difference can be tested using a χ2 statistic with one df rather than the four df of logistic regression13,15,31.
-A collection of statistics (Supplementary information box S1) have been derived to measure the inter-locus association differences between cases and controls using joint genotype frequencies , and these generally work well for unlinked loci (i.e. with no LD) in rare (e.g. prevalence < 0.01) diseases15.
-For example, methods based on comparing LDs of between pairs of SNPs in cases and controls appear to be effective in detecting interactions and an early LD-based statistic32 was recently implemented in a computationally fast tool SIXPAC for genome-wide scans of epistasis19.
-The LD-based statistics may be adapted to detect interactions between SNP haplotypes with an equal (if not better) power15.
+A collection of statistics derived to measure the inter-locus association differences between cases and controls using joint genotype frequencies generally work well for unlinked loci (e.g. on separate chromosomes) in rare (e.g. prevalence < 0.01) diseases15 (Supplementary information box S1).
+For example, methods based on comparing LD between pairs of SNPs in cases and controls appear to be effective in detecting interactions and an early LD-based statistic32 was recently implemented in a computationally fast tool SIXPAC for genome-wide scans of epistasis19.
+Haplotype-based methods adapted from the LD-based statistics can detect interactions between SNP haplotypes with an equal (if not better) power15.
 Only genotypes, rather than haplotypes, are directly observed in GWASs and thus the inference of haplotypes requires the linkage phase of SNP genotypes to be estimated in advance.

 Caution is recommended when applying these methods in GWASs because diseases are not always rare and focusing on unlinked loci would ignore possible intra-locus interactions22,33, whereas in an exhaustive search HWE does not always hold and LD does exist for many pairs of SNPs, which could potentially generate inflated false positives15.
 Measures of LD based on correlations (that is, co-occurrence) between pairs of SNPs do not assume HWE or require phasing34 and have been increasingly used in studying epistasis in GWASs15,17,35.
 For example, for each pair of SNPs, interaction can be tested by a Z-score statistic derived from the difference of their Pearson correlation computed separately in cases and controls17,34.
-However, simulation studies suggest that the Z-score statistic is still subject to an inflated level of false positive results when the two SNPs are highly correlated and/or both have significant marginal effects15,16 Similarly, an improved haplotype-based statistic that incorporates a weighted average of the joint effects of two SNPs is as powerful as the Z-score statistic34 and can control false positive results at an acceptable level when only one SNP has marginal effects but not when both SNPs have marginal effects and are in LD15.
+However, simulation studies suggest that the Z-score statistic is still subject to an inflated level of false positive results when the two SNPs are highly correlated and/or both have significant marginal effects15,16.
+Similarly, an improved haplotype-based statistic that incorporates a weighted average of the joint effects of two SNPs is as powerful as the Z-score statistic34 and can control false positive results at an acceptable level when only one SNP has marginal effects but not when both SNPs have marginal effects and are in LD15.
 This may be cured using the full logistic regression model that can also correct for covariates ignored in the LD and haplotype based methods16,35.
 Therefore a two-step solution using the Z-score statistic for screening interactions genome-wide followed by logistic regression models for testing the most promising interactions17 can control false positives without losing the power advantage.

 Bayesian methods